sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 ### Alternative User Interfaces

-The APIs for gentle reminders discussed here are a part of Sparkle's standard user interface and great if you want to leverage Sparkle's UI.
+The APIs for gentle reminders discussed here are a part of Sparkle's standard user interface and are great if you want to leverage Sparkle's UI.
 If you need even greater customization, you can implement your own custom user interface by writing your your own [SPUUserDriver](/documentation/api-reference/Protocols/SPUUserDriver.html) and passing it when you instantiate a [`SPUUpdater`](/documentation/api-reference/Classes/SPUUpdater.html).